Skip to Main Content

 ExistingVPCId

-• Description: Specify the target VPC Id for environment deployment.
-If left blank, a new VPC will be automatically created.
+• Description: Specifies the target VPC Id for the environment deployment.
+If left empty, a new VPC will be created automatically.

 ExistingPublicSubnetId